Mosquito Prevention

 For emergencies, call 9-1-1

-The City does not spray for mosquitoes (see below).
 The best way to limit the mosquito population is to remove their source of life — standing water.
 We strongly encourage residents to reduce mosquitoes around their home and yard by doing the following:

 • Get rid of old tires, tin cans, bottles, buckets, drums and other containers in your yard or keep them empty of standing water